Craig Roh

-Early years
+Early life

 Roh grew up in Scottsdale, Arizona.
 His father, Fred Roh, played basketball at Grand Valley State University in Allendale, Michigan.
 Roh attended Paradise Valley Christian Prep for junior high, and also attended Chaparral High School in Scottsdale, where he was a member of the varsity football and basketball teams.
 He was a standout at the defensive end position for the Chaparral football team.
 As a junior in 2007, Roh recorded 99 tackles, 45 tackles for loss and two fumble recoveries.
 As a senior in 2008, he recorded 140 tackles, 56 tackles for loss, 16.5 sacks, one interception, and two fumble recoveries.
 He broke the school record for sacks in both years.
 He also helped lead Chaparral to the Arizona Class 4A-I state championship game in 2008.

 Roh was selected by The Arizona Republic and East Valley Tribune as a first-team All-Arizona player as a junior and again as a senior.
 He was also named the Gatorade Player of the Year in Arizona and received the Curley Culp Award as the outstanding defensive lineman in Arizona.
 With a high school grade point average of 4.3, he was also selected for the 2009 Scholar-Athlete Award from the College Football Hall of Fame.